bryanhannes/bryanhannes.github.io/_posts/2023-03-05-transforming-data-with-rxjs-map.markdown

 ## Using `map()` operator with HTTP

-We can also use the `map()` operator to transform data that get returned from APIs.

-In this example, the API returns a list of users with a `firstName` and `lastName`, and we assign a property `fullName` based on the `firstName` and `lastName`.
+The `map()` operator can be used to transform data retrieved from APIs, as seen in this example.
+The API returns a list of users with both `firstName` and `lastName` properties.
+A `fullName` property is then assigned from the existing properties.

 ```typescript
 type User = {